Helldivers 2: Plot

-The Invasion of Super Earth

 On 12 December 2184, humanity discovered that the Illuminate, an ancient and technologically advanced alien race thought to be extinct, returned and began to invade Super Earth's colonies.
 The Helldivers repelled the Illuminate in the bloody Battle of Calypso.
-However, the wormhole produced from the destruction of Meridia, dubbed the "Meridian Singularity", suddenly began moving towards Super Earth, destroying multiple planets in its path.
+However, the wormhole produced from the destruction of Meridia, dubbed the "Meridian Singularity," suddenly began moving towards Super Earth, destroying multiple planets in its path.

 Though the Helldivers were able to halt the Singularity's advance, an Illuminate invasion fleet emerged from within, and ultimately launched an invasion on Super Earth.
-SEAF and the Helldivers successfully repelled the Illuminate invasion, but at the cost of tremendous civilian and military casualties and the destruction of all but two of Super Earth's Mega Cities.
+SEAF and the Helldivers successfully repelled the Illuminate invasion, but at the cost of tremendous civilian, military casualties and the destruction of all but two of Super Earth's Mega Cities.

-Campaign into The Gloom

 Following the Battle of Super Earth, the remnants of the Illuminate invasion fleet retreated south, heavily entrenching themselves on various planets.
 In response, Super Earth began construction of a new Super Destroyer fleet.
 In the summer of 2185, all three factions launched a coordinated offensive, pushing the Helldivers to the brink before the new fleet arrived on 26 August 2185.
 The Helldivers were then ordered to perform an expedition into the Terminid hive worlds that lay within the expanding Gloom in order to extract newly discovered E-711.
 The first expedition into the Gloom on the hive world Oshaune resulted in the highest Helldiver casualty rate of the war thus far.
 After upgrading the DSS with anti-Gloom shield coating, the Helldivers managed to take Oshaune in a grueling battle, significantly reducing the Glooms' territorial spread and setting up infrastructure to extract E-711 and prepare for further campaigns.